Vaccine Exemptions

 • Cancel an exemption

-If a medical exemption no longer applies, or if you changed your mind and want to get your child vaccinated, contact the Vaccine Team and we'll help you with a vaccine catch up schedule for your child.
+If a medical exemption no longer applies, or if you changed your mind and want to get your child vaccinated, contact the vaccine team and we'll help you with a vaccine catch up schedule for your child.

 Page Feedback Did you find what you were looking for today?